Zeus Name Meaning: Exploring the Origins and Significance of the Powerful Name

 Zeus was also associated with the sun and the day, and was often depicted with a thunderbolt in his hand.
 He was sometimes referred to as the “god of the sky,” and was believed to control the weather and the elements.

-See also Matteo Name Meaning: Discover the Origin and Significance of the Name
+See also Selene Name Meaning: Discover the Origins and Symbolism Behind the Name

 In addition to his role as the king of the gods, Zeus was also associated with fate and destiny.
 He was sometimes referred to as “Zeus the All-Powerful,” and was believed to have the power to control the course of human events.